-Your primary approach when eliminating errors should be to run a relevant troubleshooter, if there’s one for the problem.
-The troubleshooter automatically diagnoses the problem, and in most cases, makes the necessary changes to the system to fix it.
+Your primary approach when eliminating errors should be to run a relevant troubleshooter if there’s one for the problem.
+The troubleshooter automatically diagnoses the problem and, in most cases, makes the necessary changes to the system to fix it.

 Once the troubleshooter is done running, check if the 0x8000ffff error code in Windows 11 is fixed.
-If the issue still persists, we recommend giving it a try to Restoro, it will scan your PC for damaged and missing system files and automatically repair or replace them.
+If the issue still persists, we recommend giving it a try to Fortect, it will scan your PC for damaged and missing system files and automatically repair or replace them.

-4. Disable proxy
+4. Disable Windows Security